Varsett/Quas/README.md

 * **Download/Update Progress, DNS Setup:**
   * **View Download Progress:** Displays download progress status in percentage.
 Progress can be updated manually or automatically with a set interval.
-  * **Write DNS Servers to headset:** Sequentially sets DNS servers from a list of 80 DNS servers into the headset.
+  * **Write DNS Servers to headset:** Sequentially sets DNS servers from a list of 97 DNS servers into the headset.
 Each subsequent server is set after pressing a button.
   * **Automatic DNS Selection for Update Downloads:** Automatically cycles through DNS servers.
 The headset automatically sets DNS servers from the list and checks the availability of update addresses after each server.
   * **Reset headset DNS Settings to Default:** Resets settings to default.
   * **Set DNS Internet Placeholder:** Sets DNS server address to 127.0.0.1.
   * **Check Update Availability on PC:** Automatically checks the Meta update server address on the PC and displays a message indicating availability.
   * **Check Update Availability on headset:** Automatically checks the Meta update server address on the headset and displays a message indicating availability.
+  * **Check the current DNS server:** Display the DNS server registered in the headset

 * **App Operations:**
   * **Launch Quest Install Director Utility:** Comprehensive utility for installing applications individually or in batches - by files and directories.